Baby shower tips, games and ideas

 What should I buy for a baby shower?

 If you're purchasing a gift for a baby shower, there's a good chance the mother-to-be has a gift registry with a retailer.
 It's best to first get in-touch with the host to ask about the gift registry.
-If this isn't the case, then it's best to buy something practical that the mother might need.
+If you don't yet have a gift registry, be sure to check out myregistry.com.
+However if the mum-to-be doesn't have one set up, then it's best to buy something practical that the mother might need.
 If you have a smaller budget, think of purchasing items such as:

 - Towels and washcloths